top of page

 News Flash: Iran has islands and they are stunning.
 I wanted my first introduction to this beautiful country to be spectacular & natural (duh!).
 Not only does this area have mangrove forests, deserts and colorful mountains, it also has the most magical empty beaches.
 Talk about diversity.

-It breaks my heart to hear about everything that is going on in the country right now, I was there just weeks before the protests started.
-I must add that I am not surprised, many of the women I spoke to didn’t like being forced to wear a Hijab.
-I was asked about how I felt wearing a scarf, the truth?
+It breaks my heart to hear about everything that is going on in the country right now.
+I was there just weeks before the protests started.
+I must add that I am not surprised.
+Many of the women I spoke to didn’t like being forced to wear a Hijab.
+I was asked about how I felt wearing a scarf.
+The truth?
 As a traveler, I didn’t mind following the rules as I knew I will be safely back home in a few days, where I have the freedom of CHOICE.
 Despite what you may hear in the media, let me tell you that Iran is a safe, underrated, affordable travel destination for every intrepid traveler.
-The colorful diversity & the hospitality of the Iranian people was the highlight of my short getaway.
-As a mid-East baby, I loved thinking about the many similarities and the differences in landscapes.
+The colorful diversity & the Iranian hospitality was the highlight of my short getaway.
+As a Mid-East baby, I loved thinking about the many similarities and the differences in landscapes.
 I do hope things get better for the women of this country.

 Drop your comments below and show some love.
 Feel free to shoot me an email with your feedback.